If you enjoy paddling your way through scenic areas on beautiful calm waters, you’ll love canoeing in Illinois.

 There are a number of campgrounds where you can set up your tent before falling asleep under the starry sky.
 This includes the Marshall State Wildlife Area which is home to animals such as muskrats, minks, and the blue heron.

-Anglers can also look forward to catching a catfish, crappie, bullhead, and other fish.
+Anglers can also look forward to catching catfish, crappie, bullhead, and other fish.
 This is a fantastic weekend trip from St. Louis and many other places.

 Canoe Rental Illinois